justin5927/justin5927.github.io/pages/bucket_lists.md

 24. Create a will
 25. Go to Michelin Star Resturant
 26. Go to NBA Game
-27. Go to NFL Game
+27. Have 1000 Connections on Linkedin
 28. Be a Audience Member in a Gameshow

 ## Stretch List